zcash/zips/zip-draft-XXXX.rst

 Proportion Specification
 ------------------------

-The proportions of the block subsidy allocated to the deferred development fund and any existing funding streams must add up to the intended total at every block.
-Before NU6 activation, the actual percentage allocated to the deferred development fund will be zero.
 After NU6 activation, |percentage| of the block reward will be allocated to the deferred development fund.

 Redefinition of Miner Subsidy
 ------------------------------